A polynomial approximation scheme for nonlinear model reduction by moment matching: Numerical results

-In this problem, due to the choice of $s(\omega)$, the matrix $A$ is singular, and therefore the Jacobian $JF$ is also singular.
-Therefore, we must use the pseudoinverse to solve for our optimal $\pi^N$.
-We must then be careful in selecting our starting guess for $\pmb{c}^0$; since the analytical solution contains coefficients that are mostly zero, we choose a starting guess of constants that are uniformly zero.

-Using the constants $a_1 = 2$, $a_2 = 3$, and $k = - \frac{2}{3}$, and a starting guess of $\pmb{c} = 0$, the Galerkin method is able to recover the analytical solution.
-Table \ref{table:cart} once again shows a negligible error in the solution, close to machine precision, and reducing the tolerance yields even smaller errors.
-Note that in both this and the previous example, the solution admitted a monomial representation and the algorithm was able to achieve exact recovery.
+Due to the choice of $s(\omega)$, the matrix $\pmb{A}$ is singular and consequently $JF$ is also singular; Newton iteration updates are therefore computed in the least-squares sense.
+Using the constants $a_1 = 2$, $a_2 = 3$, and $k = - \frac{2}{3}$, Table~\ref{table:cart} shows that the method achieves near-exact recovery of the analytical solution over $\Omega = [-1,1]^2$.
+The solution admits a monomial representation and the algorithm recovers it to within the prescribed numerical tolerance, with observed errors on the order of $10^{-9}$.

-\subsection{Test 3: Nonlinear resistor-inductor ladder with linear oscillator as signal generator}
+\subsection{Test 2: Nonlinear resistor-inductor ladder with linear oscillator as signal generator}

-We consider the nonlinear resistor-inductor (RL) ladder, based on a slightly modified version of the schematic in \cite[Figure 7]{RL_ladder} and also appearing in a similar context for model order reduction in \cite{NL_MOR_kawano}.
-The signal generator has dimension $d = 2$, and the system has a repeating structure that allows for considering any number of dimensions $n$.
-This experiment is particularly interesting because there is no analytical solution, and it will allow us to determine whether our method is able to find a good approximate solution.
-The signal generator is given by:
+We consider the nonlinear resistor-inductor (RL) ladder, based on a slightly modified version of the circuit schematic in \cite[Figure 7]{RL_ladder} and also considered in \cite{NL_MOR_kawano} in a model order reduction context.
+The signal generator has dimension $d = 2$ and the system has a repeating structure admitting any state dimension $n$.
+The signal generator is given by